 A few kilometers north of Rincon is the entrance to the WSNP.
 From Rincon the road to the park is signed with images of green lizards on the lampposts.

 From Kralendijk it is about half an hour to drive to the entrance (and also exit) of the WSNP.
-The park is open daily from 8 am to 5 pm; after 14.45 hours there is no entrance fee.
+The park is open daily from 8 am to 5 pm.
+Entry to the park is allowed latest 2.00 pm.

 During the rainy season, there can be so much rain on Bonaire that the roads in the WSNP become inaccessible and the park is closed for cars.